Henry Terrell Jr.: World War II

 During World War II Terrell briefly commanded the 8th Infantry Division in March 1941.
 By March 1942, three months after the Japanese attack on Pearl Harbor and the subsequent American entry into the war, he was promoted to the two-star rank of major general and was the first Commanding General (CG) of the 90th "Tough Ombres" Infantry Division.
-The division was composed mostly of conscripts (or draftees) who were new to military service.
+The division was composed mostly of conscripts (draftees) who were new to military service.
 His Assistant Division Commander (ADC) was Charles W. Ryder until January 1943 when Alan W. Jones succeeded him.
 Terrell led the division in numerous training exercises in the United States.
-However, the division, which later went on to fight in the Battle of Normandy, was considered by many senior American commanders (namely Major General Joe Collins, the VII Corps commander, and Lieutenant General Omar Bradley, then the commander of the U.S. First Army, who stated that the 90th was "one of the worst-trained outfits to arrive in the ETO") to have performed poorly in the opening stages of the campaign.
-Much of the blame for this was placed on, not the current commander, Brigadier General Jay W. MacKelvie, but on Terrell.
 In mid-January 1944, he was promoted (although without change in rank) to command of the newly created XXII Corps in the United States.
 However, he never led the corps in combat as, in November 1944, Terrell was ordered to command the Infantry Advanced Replacement Training Center until the end of the war.
-Major General Ernest Harmon, a highly experienced and competent commander, became CG of XXII Corps.
-For his services in raising the 90th Infantry Division Terrell was awarded the Army Distinguished Service Medal, the citation for which reads:
+Major General Ernest Harmon, a highly experienced and competent commander, subsequently became CG of XXII Corps.

+The 90th Infantry Division, which later went on to fight in the Battle of Normandy, was considered by many senior American commanders (namely Major General Joe Collins, the VII Corps commander, and Lieutenant General Omar Bradley, then the commander of the U.S. First Army, who stated that the 90th was "one of the worst-trained outfits to arrive in the ETO") to have performed poorly in the opening stages of the campaign.
+Much of the blame for this was not placed on Terrell's successor, Brigadier General Jay W. MacKelvie, but rather on Terrell.
+Nevertheless, for his services in raising and training the division, Terrell was awarded the Army Distinguished Service Medal, the citation for which reads:

 The President of the United States of America, authorized by Act of Congress July 9, 1918, takes pleasure in presenting the Army Distinguished Service Medal to Colonel (Infantry), [then Major General] Henry Terrell, Jr. (ASN: 0-3264), United States Army, for exceptionally meritorious and distinguished services to the Government of the United States, in a duty of great responsibility as Commanding General, 90th Infantry Division and later as Commanding General XXII Corps, from 1942 to 1945.